Domain name scams: Domain slamming

 In 2004, ICANN, the domain name governing body, made changes to its policy for transferring domains between registrars.
 They introduced a single protective measure that can help prevent unauthorized transfers: domain locking.
-Critics, although advising owners to apply the new feature, said that this was an "unnecessary and customer-unfriendly change".
+Critics, although advising owners to apply the new feature, said that this was an "unnecessary and customer-unfriendly change" as the new rules also included a provision that domains without locks would have transfer requests automatically approved after five days without a response from the administrator, whereas previously administrators were required to approve the transfer manually within five days.